 Signs have a dramatic impact on the impression of the business district.
 A sign also advertises, creates curb appeal and encourages walk-in traffic.
 Clear and concise signs are essential to every business.
 Effective signage, awnings and canopies are attractive.
 Simple, properly sized, constructed of appropriate materials, and properly located, they enhance the image of the business district.
 Appropriate signage often includes a combination of sign types for effective customer recognition.
-Appropriate, well designed signs can accentuate and complement the overall architecture, as well as architectural details of a structure.
+Appropriate, well-designed signs can accentuate and complement the overall architecture, as well as architectural details of a structure.

 THE DESIGN REVIEW COMMITTEE MUST PRE-APPROVE SIGN AND AWNING DESIGN, MATERIALS, AND COLOR SCHEMES.
 All signs within New Bethlehem Borough must comply with New Bethlehem's zoning and sign ordinances.
-No flashing signs are permitted.
+No flashing signs are permitted whether approved by Borough ordinance or not.
 Signs are limited in number and size.
-Signs in other local jurisdictions must comply with local regulations.